sequenceiq/cloudbreak-rest-client/README.md

 *Cloudbreak is a cloud agnostic Hadoop as a Service API.
 Abstracts the provisioning and ease management and monitoring of on-demand clusters.*

-Cloudbreak Groovy client - a REST client used by the Cloudbreak Shell, and Cloudbreak UI to launch on demand clusters.
+Cloudbreak Groovy client - a REST client used by the Cloudbreak Shell to launch on demand clusters.
+Any JVM based application can interect with Cloudbreak using the REST client - a simpler and embeddable way than calling the REST API directly.

 Cloudbreak [API documentation](http://docs.cloudbreak.apiary.io/).